-Measuring for change: air quality feedback to reduce SHS exposure in the home and car
+Measuring for change: air quality feedback to reduce SHS exposure in the home

-This WP will provide a comprehensive database of baseline measurements of SHS concentrations in home and car settings from across the EU with the potential to generate nearly 2 million minutes of measurements prior to the intervention and a similar amount post intervention.
+This WP will provide a comprehensive database of baseline measurements of SHS concentrations in home settings from across the EU with the potential to generate nearly 2 million minutes of measurements prior to the intervention and a similar amount post intervention.

 WP4 will produce a peer reviewed scientific paper describing the results of the intervention, its potential applicability across different communities of smokers in the EU and identification of any particular barriers to use in specific settings.

 WP4 is proposal and initial stage of the study was developed by managed by the University of Aberdeen and curently the same team is working on the study at the University of Stirling.